adrianfdez469/personal-portfolio/README.md

 To run the app localy in your machine, you should create a env.local file, with all the global variables specifies on the env.local.example file.

+Also we recomend to use VSCode with ESLint and Prettier pluggins installed to follow along with our airbnb coding patterns.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Local enviroment